YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ## Overview

-- Place something called a renderer in the journal template.
-This will invoke the functionality of this plugin.
-Rendering is not performed on pages other than the journal.
-The specified template will be reflected when the journal page is called empty.
+- Place a short piece of code called a renderer on a line within your journal template.
+The template functionality of this plugin is executed when the journal template is called.

-1. Set a different template for each day of the week
+1. Different templates for each day of the week
-1. Set weekday and holiday templates
+1. Templates for weekdays and holidays
+1. Holiday alert (select template)
-1. Choose a template every other week with alerts on specific days of the week
+1. Biweekly templates (select templates on specific days of the week)
    - It accommodates cases where you choose a template every two weeks or have different work patterns.
 In other words, it also supports patterns such as "two-shift work."
 It is possible to perform operations such as ``On a specified day of the week, for example Monday, a screen to select a template will appear, and that week will be a sub-template.''
-1. Alert on holidays and choose a template
-1. Alert on personal vacation days and select a template
-1. Alert on holiday work days and select template
+1. Preset alerts (select templates for days such as personal leave or holiday work)

 ---